NannyKeeper/nannykeeper/README.md

 **How does NannyKeeper compare to Poppins, HomePay, GTM Payroll, or SurePayroll?**
 Same calculations, much lower price.
 Full-service services typically run $80–150/month and submit filings on your behalf.
 NannyKeeper is DIY at $10–18/month — the math is identical, you just hand-submit.
 Best if you want accuracy without the concierge premium.
 See the [comparison table](#comparison-vs-poppins-homepay-gtm-surepayroll) above.

+**California nanny tax — what's different?**
+California has a $750/quarter SUTA threshold (lower than the federal $1,000), employee SDI at 1.1% of wages, employer ETT at 0.1%, and California state income tax (PIT) withholding.
+NannyKeeper computes all of these every paycheck and surfaces them on the pay stub.

+**New York nanny tax — what's different?**
+New York has a $500/quarter SUTA threshold, employee DBL (~$0.60/week capped, employee-paid), and PFL (~0.388% of wages capped, employee-paid).
+New York City and Yonkers also have local income tax in many cases.
+NannyKeeper tracks every line on the pay stub and quarterly report.

+**Texas, Florida, Washington — do I owe state income tax?**
+No state income tax in TX, FL, or WA — but you still owe state unemployment (SUTA) on the first $X of wages (varies by state) and federal taxes.
+NannyKeeper handles the SUTA + federal automatically.

 **Do you support nanny shares?**
 Yes.
 Each family is a separate employer with its own NannyKeeper account and payroll runs.
 The nanny gets one W-2 per family at year-end.